 There is also a donation component for students, UO employees, and family members who would like to contribute to Ducks Feeding Ducks.

 Many students qualify for SNAP based on their financial need, but are often unaware of their eligibility.
-The Student Sustainability Center and the Duck Nest collaborate with Partners for a Hunger-Free Oregon and the Oregon Department of Human Services to help students learn about the program and get enrolled, if eligible.
+The Basic Needs Program and the Duck Nest collaborate with Partners for a Hunger-Free Oregon and the Oregon Department of Human Services to teach students about the program and provide application assistance, if eligible.

 SNAP enrollment events are held on campus each term.
 Trained volunteers will be available to answer any questions, and help you fill out your SNAP application.

-The Ducks Food Cache program is in its final planning stages.
-This new program will alert current students via text message when there is leftover, free food available on campus.
+The Ducks Leftover Textover program alerts current UO students via text message when there is leftover, free food available on campus.
 These leftover portions come from campus events where food was ordered from UO Catering, but not all of it was consumed.

 Texts to announce available food will occur in real time—typically with about 15 minutes notice—and include a location link on the UO campus map.

-For more information about the UO Student Food Security Working Group or to get involved in one of our programs, contact Jill Creighton, Assistant Dean of Students, Office of the Dean of Students, at firstname.lastname@example.org.
+For more information about UO food security initiatives or to get involved in one of our programs, contact Julia Morrill, director of basic needs and off-campus support, within the Office of the Dean of Students, at firstname.lastname@example.org.